Homological shifts of powers a complementary edge ideal: Introduction

+Theorems~\ref{07} and \ref{10} show that Conjecture~\ref{conjecture} holds for the complementary edge ideal of a tree or a cycle, while Theorem~0.7 also shows that the conclusion of this conjecture cannot be improved; that is, $\mathrm{HS}_i(\mathcal{R}(I))$ cannot be generated in a degree smaller than $i$ in general.

 The article is organized as follows: Section \ref{sec:prelim} provides the definitions and basic facts that will be used throughout the paper.
-In Section 2, we present a theorem on the homological shift ideal of independent significance.
-In Section \ref{sec:project}, we compute the projective dimension of powers of the complementary edge ideals of trees and cycles.
-Furthermore, if \( G \) is a connected bipartite graph, we prove that \( \mathrm{pd}(I_c(G)^s) \) strictly increases until it reaches its maximum value.
-In Section \ref{sec:homological}, we present the explicit expressions of homological shift ideals of powers for the complementary edge ideals of trees and cycles.
+In Section~\ref{independent}, we prove Theorem~\ref{02} and discuss several of its consequences.
+In Section \ref{sec:project}, we compute the projective dimension of powers of the complementary edge ideals of trees and cycles, and prove Proposition~\ref{04} and Theorem~\ref{05}.
+In Section \ref{sec:homological}, we are devoted to obtaining explicit expressions for the homological shift ideals of powers of the complementary edge ideals of connected graphs, whereby Theorems \ref{first}–\ref{10} are established.